mikendu/NS8-Assesment/README.md

     * Do we need to limit response sizes / paginate data?
     * Schema design - schema can be optimized to make filtering more efficient
     * Date format in urls - do we care about human readable timestamps?
+    * Do we need to enforce referential integrety between users & events?
     * **Assumption** - Events are not mutable after creation.
 Users are always mutable.
     * **Assumption** - All API's vend all data.

+6. Automated Testing Strategy
+    * Unit tests for data individual components, ex data access layers?
+    * End to end integration testing?
+    * **Note** - For the purposes of this assessment, all testing was done manually